Facebook Pixel

 So, while DPI is just an acronym for dots per inch, the resolution is actually a measurement of the number of dots per inch when we refer to DPI resolution.
 Put simply, for 300dpi, the printing resolution in this case, refers to the count of dots, so 300 dots per inch.

-We often get asked, what is the difference between DPI and PPI resolution.
-This is a bit more simple to answer as it basically refers to a physical resolution versus a digital resolution.
-Essentially, DPI is a measurement of the amount of dots per inch produced by a physical printer in any given inch squared, and PPI (pixels per inch) is a measurement of the number of pixels per inch square on a screen.
+We often get asked, what is the difference between DPI and PPI resolution?
+This is a bit simpler to answer as it basically refers to a physical resolution versus a digital resolution.
+Essentially, DPI is a measurement of the number of dots per inch produced by a physical printer in any given inch squared, and PPI (pixels per inch) is a measurement of the number of pixels per inch square on a screen.

 It’s good practice to not get these two confused, for example, you can have a DPI of 300, but a PPI of 90.
 In this scenario, your prints could look blockier on a screen and smoother when printed.
 It’s best practice to try and design on high-resolution monitors to get as close to the DPI as possible.